gsoules/MkDocs/digital-archive/docs/index.md

 Each category is explained below.
 Some people will fall into more than one category.
 For example, an administrator is usually also an archivist and a user.

+!!! note "Tip"
+    Use the **navigation** pane at left to locate the documentation that's right for you.
+    Or type in the **search box** at upper right to find topics of interest.

 ### User documentation
 User documentation is for people who use the Digital Archive for research or just for fun.